birdandhike.com logo

 Odora (Porophyllum gracile)

 General: Odora (Porophyllum gracile) is a spindly subshrub with a big odor -- walk past it and you will hear about it from people behind you.
-The leaves are long and narrow, and the flowerheads have long sepals and rayless, white and purple flowers.
+The leaves are long and narrow, and the flowerheads have long sepals and rayless, white-and-purple flowers.
 The plant has the general color of purple.
+The long sepals are dotted with elongate, purple glands.

 Odora is a fairly common component of vegetation communities on dry, rocky places in the Lower Sonoran (Creosote-Bursage Flats) and Upper Sonoran (Mojave Desert Scrub) life zones.